 You don't have to say it.

-Higher (45 degrees) is okay, but it'll be more shoulders and you might struggle to really activate your upper chest.
+The best bench angle for your upper chest is a 30-degree incline.
+A higher incline (45-degrees) is okay, but it'll be more shoulder intensive and you might struggle to really activate your upper chest.